catalyst-cloud/catalystcloud-docs/source/best-practices/network-bp.rst

 =====================================

 By default your networks and instance cannot access or connect to one another across different regions.
-This ensures that if an instance or network were compromised in some way that the instances in other regions would not be affected.
-If you have a need to connect two or more networks across regions you can do so using a :ref:`vpn`
+Regions are completely independent and isolated from each other, providing fault tolerance and geographic diversity.
+This ensures that if an instance or network were compromised by some disaster natural or otherwise; the instances in separate regions would not be affected.
+There are ways to go around this if you need to connect instances or networks across a region for some purpose.
+This can be done using :ref:`vpn`